REVOLVERS & PISTOLS PART 3:

 Trade names that can be found in M/19 pistols:

 At 1919 Finland was shopping new weapons for its newly born Army in France.
 Finnish Ministry of War was foolish enough to be tempted by these cheap pistols and bought 10,000 pistols worth of these maintenance nightmares.
-Pistols were shipped to Finland in July of 1919 and were distributed to Finnish military units.
-It didn't take long for those military units and weapons depots to find out just how problematic pistols M/19 were.
-While not having interchangeable parts between individual weapons in small small arms still was not exactly unheard during World War 1 in case of these pistols the level of imcompatability borderlined ridiculous.
+Pistols were shipped to Finland in July of 1919 and were distributed to Finnish military units, becoming the first standard issue pistol design acquired for Finnish military.
+It did not take long for those military units and weapons depots to find out just how problematic pistols M/19 were.
+While not having interchangeable parts between individual weapons in small small arms still was not exactly unheard during World War 1 in case of these pistols the level of incompatability borderlined ridiculous.
 Pistols M/19 manufactured by different manufactures simply did not necessarily have any part incompatible pistols manufactured by other manufacturers - and this included even magazines.
-As Finnish Armed Forces had a serious shortage of pistols these caricatures of pistols had to be kept in use for decades.
-During WW2 even some unfortunate battle-units got issued with these dubious pistols, even if intention was not to issue them to non-home-front units.
+As noted by slight hindsight one can note that 7.65 mm x 17 / .32 ACP has been generally considered underpowered for use in military sidearm for a very long time.
+For a pistol of this caliber pistol M/19 was quite large and heavy - partly due to longer grip required by nine round magazine, but also due to low quality steel used in production requiring pistols to be rather bulky.
+Since Finnish Armed Forces did enough pistols to completely replace them with anything better, pistol M/19 remained in its use through 1920's and 1930's to World War 2.
+During the war even some unfortunate combat-units got issued with them, even if intention was apparently not to issue them to any other units than those stationed in the home front.
 Year 1943 some 4,500 pistols M/19 remained, but by year 1951 their number had dropped to 2,581.
-After World War 2 they remained warehoused until most of them were sold to military personnel and collectors around 1965 - 1971.
-From collectors point of view the value of M/19 pistols can be best considered as contradictory - they were poor pistols, but also the first official military pistols of Finnish Armed Forces.
+Even after World War 2 they remained mothballed for possible further use until most of them were sold to military personnel and collectors around 1965 - 1971.
+These pistols were usually issued with rather unusual looking (triangular) brown leather pistol holsters of French origin.
+From collector's point of view the value of M/19 pistols can be considered as contradictory - they were poor pistols, but also the first official military pistols of Finnish Armed Forces.

 7,65 mm Pistols M/1910 FN and M/1910-22 FN: